What You Need to Know About Architect

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-- Residential Green Building Designer
+- Building Consultant

 - Design Architect

-Watch out if you plan on working in West Virginia, Vermont, or Mississippi.
+The states with the most job growth for Architect are Colorado, Utah, and Tennessee.
+Watch out if you plan on working in West Virginia, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.